Patch Management and Security

 Patching is a mandatory part of good IT practice.
 So much is said about patching that unfortunately many people think that if they are patched, they are secure.
 This couldn’t be further from the truth.
 Patching is just one step in the process.

 First, let’s understand what patching is.
-When a software provider (Microsoft, Adobe, Oracle/Java, for example) finds a bug or vulnerability in their software, they write a patch and deploy it through the normal methods of updates.
+When a software provider (Microsoft, Adobe, Oracle/Java, for example) finds a vulnerability (a bug) in their software, they write a patch and deploy it through the normal methods of updates.
 A vulnerability is something that can be exploited by malicious code such as a virus.

 Viruses versus Malware: The Basics